ln-vortex/ln-vortex/website/docs/quick-start.md

 - [CLN](/docs/Backends/cln)
 - [Bitcoin Core](/docs/Backends/bitcoind)

-LND is the most popular Lightning implementation, and it is the recommended implementation to use with Vortex and will give you access to the most features.
+LND is the most popular Lightning implementation, and it is the recommended implementation to use with Vortex as will give you access to the most features.

 ## Part 1: Install Vortex